-This committee, which was established by the Board of Directors and operates on a continuous basis, fulfils a decision support function, commenting on the Bank's risk assumption strategy and propensity for risk, and providing support for the supervision of implementation of the risk assumption strategy.
+This committee, which was established by the Risk Assumption and Risk Management Committee and the Board of Directors and operates on a continuous basis, fulfils a decision support function, commenting on the Bank's risk assumption strategy and propensity for risk, and providing support for the supervision of implementation of the risk assumption strategy.

 Its chairperson and members are appointed by the Board of Directors, and its procedural rules are approved by the committee itself.

 Members of the Risk Assumption and Risk Management Committee

-Chairman Tamás Erdei
+Chairman Tamás György Erdei

 Members Dr. László Utassy

 Dr. József Vörös